Page Reviewed / Updated - March 09, 2020

 This switch has positives and minuses for New Jersey seniors.
 On a positive note, participants are no long subject to enrollment caps and/or waiting lists for community and home based services as they were under the old system.
 By reducing the number of programs and service providers, managed care simplifies services for long term care participants.
 However, some outside observers cite concerns about diminished consumer choice when it comes to service providers and caregivers under managed care.

 One area in which MLTSS has maintained consumer choice, is in Home-Based Supportive Care (HBSC).
-HBSC includes supports such as shopping, housekeeping, chore services and non-medical transportation.
+HBSC includes supports such as shopping, housekeeping, chore services, and preparing meals.
 MLTSS preserves the choice of providers by allowing participants to choose their own providers for these services as these supports do not require any special training.
 This option is formally referred to as Personal Employer Provider (PEP).
 Family members, including spouses, are permitted to be hired to serve in these roles and will be compensated by the state at a program-determined hourly rate (estimated at $15/ hour).

 For persons who are not receiving HBSC through PEP, there is also the Personal Preference Program (PPP).
 This is a consumer directed delivery option for personal care assistance.
 For this option, Medicaid recipients receive a personal care needs assessment from their managed care company, which is sent to the state for review.
 Based on the assessment, the state provides a monthly allowance to spend on personal care assistance.